-However, something that often gets overlooked when it comes to creating a new room from your loft conversion is soundproofing.
+When it comes to creating a new room from a loft conversion, soundproofing is something that often gets overlooked.
 Nothing ruins a comfortable, peaceful atmosphere within a room more than the sound of busy roads or loud music from neighbouring rooms or next door.

-Similarly, if you’re planning to use the space for noisy activities yourself, whether practicing a musical instrument or turning it into a workshop for DIY/construction projects, soundproofing the area will ensure that there’s no bad blood between you and neighbouring properties.
+Similarly, if you’re planning to use the space for practising a musical instrument or turning it into a workshop for DIY/construction projects, soundproofing the area will ensure that there’s no bad blood between you and neighbouring properties.

 Passive Absorption Method

-Ensure that there is a clear gap between existing and stud wall and that no part of one touches the other to achieve maximum soundproofing.
+To maximise soundproofing in your loft conversion, ensure that there is a clear gap between the existing wall and the stud wall and that no part of one touches the other.
 The extra layer provided by the stud wall, along with the absorbing qualities of the materials in the gap, will reduce the sound leaving and entering your loft room significantly.

 Any loft windows, such as dormer or Velux windows, should be at least double glazed if they are to act as part of the sound (and heat) insulation setup of your conversion.